Eisenach – Wartburgkreis – Unstrut-Hainich-Kreis

 Eisenach – Wartburgkreis – Unstrut-Hainich-Kreis is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 189.
 It is located in western Thuringia, comprising the city of Eisenach and the districts of Wartburgkreis and Unstrut-Hainich-Kreis.

 Eisenach – Wartburgkreis – Unstrut-Hainich-Kreis was created for the inaugural 1990 federal election after German reunification.
-From 2021 to 2025, it has been represented by Klaus Stöber of the Alternative for Germany (AfD).
-Since 2025 it is represented by Stefan Möller of the AfD.
+From 2021 to 2025, it was represented by Klaus Stöber of the Alternative for Germany (AfD).
+Since 2025 it has been represented by Stefan Möller of the AfD.

 Geography

 Eisenach – Wartburgkreis – Unstrut-Hainich-Kreis is located in western Thuringia.
 As of the 2025 federal election, it comprises the independent city of Eisenach and the districts of Wartburgkreis and Unstrut-Hainich-Kreis.

 History

 Eisenach – Wartburgkreis – Unstrut-Hainich-Kreis was created after German reunification in 1990, then known as Eisenach – Mühlhausen.
 In the 2002 election, it was named Eisenach – Wartburgkreis – Unstrut-Hainich-Kreis I. In the 2005 through 2013 elections, it was named Eisenach – Wartburgkreis – Unstrut-Hainich-Kreis II.
 It acquired its current name in the 2017 election.
 In the 1990 through 1998 elections, it was constituency 297 in the numbering system.
 In the 2002 and 2005 elections, it was number 191.
 In the 2009 through 2021 elections, it was number 190.
 From the 2025 election, it has been number 189.

 Originally, the constituency comprised the districts of Eisenach and Mühlhausen.
 In the 2002 election, it comprised the city of Eisenach, the district of Wartburgkreis, and the municipalities of Bad Langensalza, Heyerode, and Katharinenberg and the Verwaltungsgemeinschaften of Unstrut-Hainich and Vogtei from the Unstrut-Hainich-Kreis district.
 In the 2005 through 2013 elections, it gained of the municipalities of Menteroda and Weinbergen and the Verwaltungsgemeinschaften of Bad Tennstedt, Herbsleben, and Schlotheim from the Unstrut-Hainich-Kreis district.
 It acquired its current borders in the 2017 election.